Spectral invariants with bulk, quasimorphisms and Lagrangian Floer theory: Construction by spectral invariant with bulk

-We next turn to the proof of Theorem \ref{thm:state} (3), i.e., the functional $\zeta_e^{\frak b}: C^0(M) \to \R$ is a partial symplectic quasi-state.
+In this subsection, we give the proof of Theorem \ref{thm:state} (3), i.e., the functional $\zeta_e^{\frak b}: C^0(M) \to \R$ is a partial symplectic quasi-state.
 For this purpose, we have only to consider autonomous smooth Hamiltonian $F$'s in the rest of the proof.
-Let $F$ be a time {\it independent} Hamiltonian and take its normalization
+Let $F$ be an autonomous Hamiltonian and take its normalization

 Then

 for $\widetilde \psi = [\phi_F]$.
 Dividing this equation by $n$, we obtain

 Therefore convergence of (\ref{homog2}) follows from the convergence of (\ref{homog}).
 Thus $\zeta_e^{\frak b}(F)$ is defined for $F \in C^{\infty}(M)$.